perwin/pyimfit/docs/overview.md

-Each image-function parameter within a model can have a "current" value (e.g., the initial guess for the fitting process, the result from the fit, etc.) and either: a set of lower and upper limits for possible values **or** the keyword "fixed", which means the parameter value should be kept constant during fits.
+Each image-function parameter within a model can have a "current" value (e.g., the initial guess for the fitting process, the result from the fit, etc.) and either: a set of lower and upper limits for possible values **or** the string "fixed", which means the parameter value should be kept constant during fits.

 **Note**: Unless otherwise specified, all size values are in pixels, and all intensity/surface-brightness values are in counts/pixel.
 (Photometric zero points are not needed except for the optional case of